maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + **two platforms share the same automation scripts**

 ### vMX
++ The vMX Series uses carrier-grade routing optimized for the x86 environment.
++ The vMX Series requires a license for production environments.
++ **Feedback : The vMX Virtual Router is a virtualized MX Series 3D Universal Edge Router that helps network operators of all types improve customer experience and profitability by increasing network and service agility and accelerating time to market for new services, while streamlining their operations environment.
+The vMX is available as licensed software for x86-based servers and on Amazon Web Services (AWS) and AWS GovCloud, where it can provide secure routing between AWS virtual path connections (VPCs),**

 ### ETSI Management and Orchestration (MANO) framework
 + virtualized network function manager (VNFM)